 Packing for a return back to Singapore from your Christmas adventure can prove a little challenging (thanks, Santa)... here's how to avoid being whacked with a huge excess luggage bill at check in!

-You know the drill: Christmas travel time has rolled around and you are ditching a tropical Xmas for a Christmassy overseas adventure, BUT you only have so much luggage allowance to bring back all the goodies.
-If you are travelling overseas with kids at Christmas, chances are the grandparents have gone a little overboard on the stocking fillers, you’ve probably bought too many bargains in the post-Xmas sales, and, let’s face it, you really did need to bring a year’s supply of your favourite chocolate back with you.
+Hey parents, it’s that time of the year: you’re ditching a tropical Xmas for a Christmassy overseas adventure, but there’s only so much space in the luggage to bring back all your goodies.
+And, if you’re travelling overseas with kids at Christmas, chances are, the grandparents might’ve gone a little overboard on the stocking fillers… Or, you might’ve bought too many bargains in the post Xmas sales.
+Let’s face it – you really did need to bring a year’s supply of your favourite chocolate back with you.
 The result?
-A fat expense at the check in counter or wails from the kids when you have to turf out the set of encyclopaedias a ‘helpful’ rellie bought them.
-Lucky for you we’ve aced this ‘jetting off at Chrimbo’ malarky, so we’ve put together some helpful tips for managing your post-Christmas packing without you ending up spontaneously combusting with stress…
+A fat expense at the check-in counter or wails from the kids when you have to turf out the set of encyclopaedias a ‘helpful’ rellie bought them.
+Lucky for you, we’ve aced this ‘jetting off at Chrimbo’ malarky, so we’ve put together some helpful tips for managing your post-Christmas packing without you ending up spontaneously combusting with stress!

 GET THE KIDS ON BOARD